-This year’s iteration of the esteemed R&D 100 Awards features a judging panel comprised of more than 40 professionals from across the globe, who boast an impressive collection of accomplishments and honors.
-Following are short bios of our 2019 judges, who have been working tirelessly to review and rate the substantial amount of entries received:
+This year’s iteration of the esteemed R&D 100 awards features a judging panel comprised of nearly 50 professionals from across the globe, who boast an impressive collection of accomplishments and honors.
+Following are short bios of our 2020 judges, who have been working tirelessly to review and rate the substantial amount of entries received.

 Vineet Anshuman, Tata Communications